Community Solar Power Capacity

 Where are we now?

 Households, businesses, and co-operatives in Saskatoon are moving quickly to install solar panels.
-Solar generation capacity in our city was ten times higher in 2018 than in 2012.
+Solar generation capacity in our city was over ten times higher in 2020 than in 2014.
 The graph below shows total generation capacity (in both the Saskatoon Light & Power and SaskPower areas of the city).
-Solar power capacity in Saskatoon was approximately 1,400 kilowatts at the end of 2018.
-That's enough to power about 187 homes.
+Solar power capacity in Saskatoon was 3,374 kilowatts at the end of 2020 - enough to power over 400 homes for a year!

 Solar power capacity (kilowatts dc)